What Does the Bible Say About Mental Illness? And How to Overcome Mental Illness

 Shigga`own from Strong’s number H7696 meaning: craziness: – furiously, madness.

-How God deals with us
+What Does the Bible Say About Mental Illness and How God deals with us

 I want to interject something that is very important in understanding the nature of God and how He deals with us.
 Because the type of terminology in this verse and others in the old testament that states that the Lord will smite us with certain consequences is often used to accuse God.
+God will help us.